Textbook/Part 2/Chapter 6

 Diagnosis

-CT angiography (CTA) is the diagnostic modality of choice—rapid, widely available, and highly sensitive and specific.
+Computed tomography angiography (CTA) is the diagnostic modality of choiceβ€”rapid, widely available, and highly sensitive and specific (Isselbacher 2022) (Writing Committee 2022).
 Findings include intimal flap, true and false lumens, and extent of dissection.
 Transesophageal echocardiography (TEE) is an important adjunct, particularly for assessing aortic valve involvement, pericardial effusion, and coronary ostia.
-[7] [5]
+(Hiratzka 2010)πŸ“„ (Isselbacher 2022)πŸ“„

 Surgical Management

-• Hemiarch repair: Replacement of the lesser curvature of the arch under hypothermic circulatory arrest
+• Hemiarch repair: Replacement of the lesser curvature of the arch under hypothermic circulatory arrest.

 Adjunctive measures include antegrade cerebral perfusion during circulatory arrest to reduce neurologic injury.
 Contemporary registry data and guideline syntheses support operative repair as the default strategy in eligible patients, with outcomes influenced by malperfusion, age, and center experience.
-[13] [5]
+(Trimarchi 2006) (Isselbacher 2022)πŸ“„ (Writing Committee 2022)

 Hybrid and Endovascular Approaches